Hey, this is AmBlue. How can I help you today?

 3. Bring a unified ecosystem

-Image Source: igrandbp
+Image Source: Agilitypr

 There is an invisible complex and frustrating culture split between DevOps, IT, and Finance teams in every enterprise.
 Request, approval, and intimation processes differ from each other even though they all work towards a common business goal.
 Certain terms and jargons make no sense to the other team (ex: containers allocation, VMs count).
 Moreover, the finance team loses its guardrails on cloud infrastructure procurement as the cloud engineering team step into the process.